NCTraCSIDSci/charlson_comorbidity_omop_ordrd/README.md

 # Authors
 Josh Fuchs and Nathan Foster developed this code.

+# Support
+The project described was supported by the National Center for Advancing Translational Sciences (NCATS), National Institutes of Health, through Grant Award Number UM1TR004406.
+The content is solely the responsibility of the authors and does not necessarily represent the official views of the NIH.

 # References
 - Charlson, M. E., P. Pompei, K. L. Ales, and C. R. MacKenzie.
 1987.
 “A New Method of Classifying Prognostic Comorbidity in Longitudinal Studies: Development and Validation.”
 Journal of Chronic Diseases 40 (5): 373–83.
 - Fortin, Stephen P. 2021.
 “Predictive Performance of the Charlson Comorbidity Index: SNOMED CT Disease Hierarchy Versus International Classification of Diseases.”
 In 2021 OHDSI Global Symposium Showcase. https://www.ohdsi.org/wp-content/uploads/2021/08/38-Predictive-Performance-of-the-Charlson-Comorbidity-Index-SNOMED-CT-Disease-Hierarchy-Versus-International-Classification-of-Diseases_2021symposium.pdf.